 The Administrative Court decides in a panel of three judges, except in certain cases provided for by law in which a single judge rules.

-The Supreme Court rules on appeals and reviews in a panel of three judges; in disputes concerning competence the panel is composed of three or five judges.
+The Supreme Court rules as a single judge on a stay of proceedings; in appeals and reviews it rules in a panel of three judges; in disputes concerning competence between the Administrative Court and a court of general competence or a specialised court the panel is composed of three judges; in disputes concerning competence between the Administrative Court and the Supreme Court the panel is composed of five judges.

 You can find more information about the courts in Slovenia on the official website of the Supreme Court of the Republic of Slovenia.